PowerDNS/draft-dnsop-nsec-ttl/draft-vandijk-dnsop-nsec-ttl.md

 IANA is requested to add a reference to this document in the "Resource Record (RR) TYPEs" subregistry of the "Domain Name System (DNS) Parameters" registry, for the NSEC and NSEC3 types.

-# Acknowledgements

-Ralph Dolmans helpfully pointed out that fixing this in RFC8198 is only possible for negative (NXDOMAIN/NoData NOERROR) responses, and not for wildcard responses.
-Warren Kumari gracefully acknowledged that the current behaviour of RFC8198, in context of the NSEC TTL defined in RFC4034, is not the intended behaviour.
-Matthijs Mekking provided additional text explaining why this document cannot simply update RFC8198.
-Vladimir Cunat pointed out that the effect wildcards should be made explicit.

 {backmatter}

 # Implementation Status